-Not only are the 5-HT1B and 5-HT1D receptors co-expressed, but they share similar affinity for many drugs.
-Previously, they were thought to be the same receptor, but they are now understood to be different subtypes in humans5.
-There is only one known agonist that can select between 5-HT1B and 5-HT1D, and only a handful of antagonists (table 15).
-It is thought that therapeutics, such as anti-migraine drugs, bind to both the 5-HT1B and 5-HT1D to exert their therapeutic effects5 which has made it even more difficult to define the properties of each subtype.
+Not only are the 5-HT1B and 5-HT1D receptors co-expressed, but they share a similar affinity for many drugs.
+Previously, they were thought to be the same receptor, but they are now understood to be different subtypes in humans.5 There is only one known agonist that can select between 5-HT1B and 5-HT1D, and only a handful of antagonists (table 1).5 It is thought that therapeutics, such as anti-migraine drugs, bind to both subtypes to exert their therapeutic effects, which has made distinguishing these receptors more complicated.5

 |Drug||Agonist or Antagonist||5-HT1B pKB|

 Table 1: A list of selective 5-HT1B drugs and their binding affinity (pKB).

 What was the first therapeutically used serotonin 5-HT1 receptor agonist?

 Sumatriptan (dihydroergotamine, DHE) was the first 5-HT1B agonist to be used therapeutically.5 It now belongs to a wider group of drugs known as triptans, which include almotriptan, zolmitriptan, and naratriptan.6 Triptans are non-selective blockers of the 5-HT1 receptors that are commonly used to treat migraine.5 While sumatriptan has a higher affinity for the 5-HT1D subtype than 5HT1B it has a low selectivity for other receptors, making it a highly targeted 5-HT1 agonist.5